-This agreement supersedes and extinguishes any prior agreements, representations, warranties and arrangements relating to the residencies/minute of listening
+This agreement supersedes and extinguishes any prior agreements, representations, warranties and arrangements relating to the residencies/minute of listening.

 Nothing in this Agreement is intended to establish any partnership or joint venture or merger between the parties or make either party the agent of other or enter into any commitment for the other, except as expressly provided in this Agreement.

-Except as provided in this Agreement and the Terms of Use, no person shall have any rights under the Contract (Rights of Third Parties) Act 1999
+Except as provided in this Agreement and the Terms of Use, no person shall have any rights under the Contract (Rights of Third Parties) Act 1999.

 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales.
 In the event that any dispute cannot be resolved between the Parties, each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this agreement or its subject matter or formation.